-- 5.180 Ample economic development land is (or will become) available in the identified employment areas or priority growth locations.
-However to further support growth, Policy M19 (criterion 3) addresses national policy with criteria for genuinely exceptional investment significantly benefiting the Borough that may emerge, and is shown to be necessary and important to locate elsewhere.
-Therefore the policy includes requirements providing additional flexibility, a potential exemption in response to potential future major economic opportunities.
-Although inapplicable to most economic developments, provision is made for extraordinary future proposals, for unforeseen strategic opportunities that may arise in new sectors, technology and future innovation. - 5.181 Policy M20 seeks to ensure that local economic benefits accrue directly from very large developments that may emerge within the Borough.
+- 5.196 Ample economic development land is (or will become) available in the identified employment areas or priority growth locations.
+However, to further support growth, Policy M18 (criterion 3) addresses national policy with criteria for genuinely exceptional investment significantly benefiting the Borough that may emerge, allowing additional flexibility as a potential exemption.
+Provision is thereby made for the event of unforeseen strategic opportunities that arise in new sectors, technology and future innovation.
+These proposals should also satisfy applicable strategic policies (including S1:7 and S2:3) and relevant design and development management national and local policies for environmental improvement, long distance views from the public realm and shorter distance outlooks from private property, and creating a street scene which complements and integrates with the surrounding neighbourhood (including through Policies M1 and M2). - 5.197 Policy M19 seeks to ensure that local economic benefits accrue directly from very large developments that may emerge within the Borough.
 Very large commercial developments should proportionately provide some smaller business units or appropriate premises to support small or medium sized enterprises in the Borough wherever possible, and explore applicable local training opportunities.
-Development needs to provide a genuine mix, taking appropriate account of site specific circumstances to meet labour force and business needs. - 5.182 For proposals with a high employment levels, consistent with sustainable travel strategy and policy M19 aims, it is very likely that a Transport Assessment and Travel Plan will be required in accordance with policy M17.
+Development needs to provide a genuine mix, taking appropriate account of site specific circumstances to meet labour force and business needs. - 5.198 For all proposals with a high employment levels, consistent with sustainable travel strategy and Policy M18 aims, it is very likely that a Transport Assessment and Travel Plan will be required in accordance with Policy M16.
 In appropriate circumstances, a Framework Travel Plan with a clear pathway for production and submission of detailed travel plans at a later stage, where clarity on development details and occupation is not yet available, will be acceptable.
 It is important that detailed travel plans for particular buildings/ occupiers are subsequently produced and managed relevant to job generation and business operation, with clarity about who is responsible to ensure compliance.